 This vacancy is no longer available, please have a look at our other jobs below!

-For further information about a specific subject see; General curricula for the Board of the faculty of humanities and social sciences
+For further information on doctoral education see; General syllabus for the Board of the faculty of science and technology

 Employment as a PhD student is limited to 4 years, teaching and other department duties may be added with max 20%.
-Salary is paid in accordance with current agreements.
-We look positively on you being able to get started as soon as possible.
+Placement: Luleå.
+Starting: As soon as possible.
+Salary is in accordance with local guidelines.

 In case of different interpretations of the English and Swedish versions of this announcement, the Swedish version takes precedence.